 When the investment adviser or broker selling these investments doesn’t understand them, the investor often suffers.
 Without fully understanding the risk factors involved, financial professionals can’t perform any meaningful due diligence.
 They also can’t properly determine if they are suitable for their customer’s needs.

-Another example of stockbroker fraud is the sale of thinly traded REITs and TICs.
+Another example of stockbroker fraud is the sale of thinly traded REITs.
 “Thinly traded” means there is no ready secondary market for the investment.
 That means investors might have to hold on to their investment for a decade or longer.
 While that might be fine for a younger investor with no need to access their monies, elderly investors who need their investments to fund retirement are at risk.

+Have 100 shares of GM stock?
+Those shares can be liquidated in literally a nanosecond.
+But complex derivative securities and other alternatives often don’t have a ready market meaning they are hard to sell (“thinly traded).
 We have seen many instances of customers suing their brokers when they learn that they can’t sell or redeem their investment.
 Brokers must be extremely careful when recommending thinly traded investments.
 Several firms have been heavily fined by the Financial Industry Regulatory Authority (FINRA) for recommending thinly or not-traded real estate investments.

 FINRA and the SEC have been warning the industry for several years to be careful when recommending alternative investments, particularly those that have no secondary market.
 As a result from on-going regulatory pressure and the recent fine against LPL, several broker dealers have announced new restrictions on the sale of these investments.